comrat/smart-tv-deployer/README.md

 # smart-tv-deployer
+Python script for
-Python script to deploy [pureqml](https://github.com/pureqml/qmlcore) apps on SmartTV.
-You can also run Bash version of the script
+[pureqml](https://github.com/pureqml/qmlcore) apps deploying on SmartTV.
+You can also run Bash version of the script from the corresponded [branch](https://github.com/comrat/smart-tv-deployer/tree/bash).

 # Supported platforms
 * LG WebOS